slotruglio/aoc/2022/README.md

 We have to find the sum of directories' size less than a given size.
 Directories' size can be calculated by summing the size of all files inside it.
 ### Part Two
 We know the size of the disk and the size of the update.
 We have to find the smallest dir to delete in order to install the update.

+## Day 8
+The input is a matrix of trees' height (int).
+### Part One
+We have to find the number of trees that are visible (tree has the max height) from at least one side (left, right, top, bottom).
+To do that we can iterate for each tree and check if it's visible from at least one side.
+### Part Two
+We have to find the highest scenic score (production of the number of trees visible from all sides) of a tree.
+To do that we have to find the local scenic score by iterating for each tree and count the number of trees visible from all sides.
+If the local scenic score is greater than the current max, update the max.
+#### Notes
+This time I didn't try to calculate both the solution in the same time due to lack of time, but I think that it's possible to do it.
+It's possible to calculate the part 1' solution by the second one' procedure by checking if the number of trees visible from all sides is equal to total number of trees for that side.